Succinct Planar Encoding with Minor Operations: Dynamic mapping data structures

 Using all data structures described in this section we uphold invariants below while running contractions on $G$---the details on this are described in the next section.
-For better readability we slightly abuse the definition of our \texttt{internal} and \texttt{external} mappings of Lemma~\ref{lem:mappingA} by assuming they are also available for vertices $u' \notin \delta P_i \cup \Delta P_i$, but always return the identity function.
+For better readability we slightly abuse the definition of our \texttt{internal} (\texttt{external}) mappings of by assuming they return the identity function for $u' \notin \delta P_i \cup \Delta P_i$.

 \begin{invariant}[label-translation invariants] \ \begin{enumerate}[a.] \item \textbf{Global to external mini label and vice-versa}: \begin{enumerate}[I.] \item For each $u \in V \setminus \delta G$ and $(i, u')=\phi(u)$ it holds that $u'$ is the external mini label of $u$ in $P_i$ and $\phi^{-1}(u')=u$.